stwilker/pythagora/JOSS/paper.md

 ## Experimental Controls and Random Simulations

-You can also run control experiments for both small world and scale free network protocols.
-Here is an example of how to run a control simulation for a small world network, which is initialized with a random graph rather than a predefined network structure.
+You can also run control experiments for both small-world and scale-free network protocols.
+Here is an example of how to run a control simulation for a small-world network, which is initialized with a random graph rather than a predefined network structure.

 ```
 from pythagora import experiments